 Catnip is always the same herb, but it comes in a few formats.
 Here are a few of the options available.

-You can also buy dried catnip just about anywhere you can buy cat food.
+You can buy dried catnip just about anywhere you can buy cat food.
 Potency varies from product to product, with lower-quality catnip products containing too much stem and not enough bud.

 You can also use catnip sprays, which are a less messy alternative to catnip leaves scattered on the floor.
 Catnip spray is useful for refreshing catnip toys and can help to get your cat interested in new furniture like scratching posts, beds, and trees.

-Growing Catnip At Home
+Grow Catnip at Home

 If you like the idea of a fresh plant, think about growing catnip in your home garden.
 It’s a perennial plant that’s hardy and easy to grow in a range of climates.
 Pick and dry the catnip as needed.
-Though cats react to both fresh and dry catnip, dehydrated catnip is more potent and easier to store for the long-term.
+Though cats react to both fresh and dry catnip, dehydrated catnip is more potent and easier to store for the long term.

 How Much Catnip Should You Give a Cat?